 Neurologists are doctors specialising in disorders affecting the nervous system.
 Children with cerebral palsy may be seen by a Paediatric Neurologist and may be attending their Complex Motor Disorders Clinic.
 Neurologists play a key role in the early years as brain tests and scans are conducted to rule out other possible conditions and reach a diagnosis of cerebral palsy.
 They may also be involved with regard to tone management or if epilepsy is present.

 The key point of contact between you and the various support services is likely to be your Health Visitor.
-A health visitor will usually visit you at home for the first time around 10 days after your baby is born, until then you'll be under the care of your local midwives.
-They are usually attached to your local GP Practice or Surgery and will visit a child in their home.
+A health visitor will usually visit you at home for the first time around 10 days after your baby is born.
+Until then you’ll be under the care of your local midwives.
+They are usually attached to your local GP practice and will visit a child in their home.
 As the child gets older and their needs become more complex, their key worker is likely to be a social worker.

-Children with a disability need different kinds of help at different times in their life.
+Children and adults with a disability need different kinds of help at different times in their life.
 Social workers are trained to help families access the help they need.
-As a first point of contact they can provide practical pointers to services, funding and additional help available through the Local Authority.
-They may also have budget for providing short breaks, or other respite services.
+As the first point of contact they can provide practical pointers to services, funding and additional help available through the Local Authority.
+They may also have a budget for providing short breaks, or other respite services.

 Speech and Language Therapist

-Orthotists assess a patient’s needs then measure, design, fit, adjust and service orthosis (such splints, braces and special footwear).
+Orthotists assess a patient’s needs then measure, design, fit, adjust and service orthoses (such as splints, braces and specialist footwear).
 They work with other members of the health team to improve mobility and balance, correct deformity and relieve pain.
 It is important to have any orthosis re-evaluated every 6 to 12 months to make sure it still fits and remains comfortable.

 Children and adults with CP may find getting the right amount of nutrients a challenge for a number of reasons: